authindicators/BIMI_Receiver_Guidance/Receiver_Guidance.md

 does, then it may treat the organizational domain as if it does have a strong DMARC policy so as to prevent a phisher or spammer from impersonating the brand or any of its subdomains.

+A strong DMARC policy may be defined as one which has some level of enforcement. ie, a p=quarantine policy with an effective pct=100, or a p=reject policy.

 ## Resolving disputes

 From time to time, disputes may arise between brands where one brand says that another is infringing